You-Gao/Blog/_life/2024-10-23-great-philosophers.md

 <br/>
 ---
 [^1]: I find it interesting how the ways these theorists' theories have changed insofar as technology has restructured and reconfigured the very ways people interact.
 I look at Heidegger's concept of "enframing (Gestell)," specifically in technology, to quite literally "*box*" our worldview.
 Of course, not to be technologically deterministic, there is a clear tension between tool and being, being and tool.
-[^2]: Even then, the idea of the invisible hand in how it is applied to only people as economic beings ("homo economicus") is already pretty reductive.
+[^2]: Even then, the idea of the invisible hand in how it is applied to only people as economic beings ("*homo economicus*") is already pretty reductive.
 [^3]: Though, sometimes it definitely is.
 [^4]: It seems pretty meta to talk about what post-structuralism means
 [^5]: Adam Smith, Plato/Socrates are some that come to immediate mind